 - SEER rating alone is a poor predictor of expected cooling energy use.
-One should expect errors in estimates cooling energy between -20% and +30%.
+One should expect errors in estimates cooling energy between -22% and +30% for single-speed units and between -25% and +33% for two-speed units (negative values occur when rated SEER understates cooling system seasonal efficiency).
 Much of the error is associated with climate effects.
-Climate affects can be minimized by using multipliers given in Table ES-1.
-An uncertainty in rated SEER value of ±0.6 SEER ratings points can not be eliminated.
+Using SEER-specific multipliers given in Table ES-1 can minimize climate affects.
+An uncertainty of ±8% in seasonal cooling efficiency for single-speed equipment (±10% for two-speed equipment) cannot be eliminated even after the application of climate zone corrections.
 This uncertainty appears to be caused by small differences in how cooling systems respond to changes in outdoor and cooling coil entering conditions. - SEER does not always rank systems as to their energy efficiency.
-One should expect that differences in the way cooling systems respond to outdoor and indoor conditions, along with cycling rates, will mean that SEER is reliable only to within 0.6 ratings points.
-That is, a nominal SEER 12 system is as likely to produce seasonal cooling energy values equivalent to a SEER of 11.4 or 12.6.
-Because of this uncertainty, one could not be certain that purchasing the next higher SEER-rated system (SEER 11 instead of SEER 10, or SEER 12 instead of SEER 11, etc.) would provide seasonal energy savings. - Residential building characteristics (insulation levels, glass type or amount, internal gains, thermostat settings, use of natural ventilation, etc.) have a relatively minor effect (±5%) on SEER.
-All these building characteristics can and do have a significant effect on annual cooling energy, but not on SEER.
+One should expect that differences in the way cooling systems respond to outdoor and indoor conditions, along with cycling rates, will mean that SEER is reliable only to within 0.5 to 0.8 ratings points (5% of rated SEER).
+That is, a nominal SEER 13 system is as likely to produce seasonal cooling energy values equivalent to a SEER of 12.4 or 13.7.
+Because of this uncertainty, one could not be certain that purchasing the next higher SEER-rated system (SEER 14 instead of SEER 13, or SEER 15 instead of SEER 14, etc.) would provide seasonal energy savings. - Residential building characteristics (insulation levels, glass type or amount, internal gains, thermostat settings, use of natural ventilation, etc.) have a relatively minor effect (±7%) on SEER.
+All these building characteristics can and do have a significant effect on annual cooling energy, but less so on seasonal cooling system efficiency.
 Their impact on savings in annual cooling energy resulting from replacing one SEER rated system with a higher SEER rated system is even less. - SEER is poor predictor of cooling system electric demand in residential applications.
 Demand impacts can be predicted much more reliably when based on cooling systems' rated EER.
 One has to move to a SEER-14 rated system from a SEER-10 system to be assured of cooling system demand reductions.
-EER, when adjusted for climate effects via multipliers given in Table ES-2, can distinguish demand benefits to within ±8% of the climate-adjusted EER. - Current Title-24 Climate Zone multipliers are useful in identifying minimum demand benefits associated with choosing a cooling system with a higher SEER rating.
-They do not adjust SEER to reflect climate related changes in seasonal cooling system efficiency; Table ES-1 multipliers should be used for this.
-In addition, the Title-24 SEER-based multipliers can not distinguish between cooling systems with the same SEER, but different demand impacts.
-Demand benefits are best estimated by applying the climate zone multipliers given in Table ES-2 to the systems' rated EER.
-Applying the multipliers given in Table ES-2 to a cooling system's rated EER would allow regulators to better select systems that minimize their impact on the electric grid.
+EER, when adjusted for climate effects via SEER-specific multipliers given in Table ES-2, can distinguish demand benefits to within ±8% of the climate-adjusted EER. - The current 2005 Title-24 ACM calculation method provides a 30% improvement is estimating seasonal cooling system efficiency over rated SEER (ACM-calculated SEER based on the units' rated EER as opposed to the default EER of 10).
+The ACM method tends to understate seasonal cooling system efficiency by ~8% for single-speed equipment and ~2% for two-speed equipment.
+Understating cooling system efficiency overstates the benefits associated with non-HVAC system building upgrades (higher insulation levels, reduced infiltration, better windows, etc.).